cmd-source/MS2-Sights/README.md

 ![CSS](assets/img/cssvalidator.JPG)

 - The lightbox CSS was not passed in the validator as it was not written by me but is required when using the Lightbox API.
 I have attributed the credit for this to Lightbox.

 However testing with the JSHint validator highlighted issues that I couldnt change as the code was fufilling the functions it was intended for.

 - The below issues were highlighted even though the code provides the correct functionality.

 ![emailjs](assets/img/emailjs.JPG)

 - The below two issues were highlighted when using the Leaflet API even though the functionality requires L, $ was needed to provide toggling for the buttons on the page.

 ![maps](assets/img/mapsjs.JPG)

-    - The below issue was highlighted for the hompage javascript, but the $ was needed to provide functionality with JQuery.
-The javascript functions as intended for the homepage.
+- The javascript for my hompage passed without any issues.

 ![hompage](assets/img/java.JPG)

 ## Credts:
 - Logo [pixabay](https://cdn.pixabay.com/photo/2020/07/17/12/25/compass-5413948_1280.png)